hybridgroup/artoo-leapmotion/README.md

 ### Ubuntu

-The Linux download of the Leap Motion software can be obtained from https://developer.leapmotion.com/downloads (requires free signup)
+The Linux download of the Leap Motion software can be obtained from [Leap Motion Dev Center](https://developer.leapmotion.com/downloads) (requires free signup)

 The main steps are: